emacsmirror/meep/docs/reference.rst

 ``(meep-region-syntax-expand ARG)``
    Expand on matching syntax table elements ARG times.

-   When there is no active region, active the region and expand.
+   When there is no active region, active and expand the region.
    This can be used to quickly mark symbols or blocks of contiguous syntax including of blank-space.